SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/overview.md

 **Note** that we do not recommend running an antivirus scanner on the machine where a SonarQube analysis runs, it could result in unpredictable behavior.

 A project is created in the platform automatically on its first analysis.
-However, if you need to set some configuration on your project before its first analysis, you have the option of provisioning it via Administration options.
+However, if you need to set some configuration on your project before its first analysis, you have the option of provisioning it via Administration options or the **+** menu item.
 <!-- /sonarqube -->

 ## What does analysis produce?